 I think the ultimate goal should be a system where it doesn’t matter if you are at home, at work, on a bus, whatever and decide that you have some free time and would like to get something done.
 Maybe it’s researching a website, replying to emails or writing a blog post.

-Whatever it is, you should have a ton of small meaningful tasks ready and waiting for you to action.
-Personally I like the GTD approach where my tasks have various contexts like Home or Work so when I’m at that location I just look at things that are geared towards being completing there.
-In the end, it’s up to you how you would like to organize your tasks and break them down and as long as it works for you, that’s all that matters.
+Whatever it is, you should have a ton of small meaningful tasks ready and waiting for you to take action.
+Personally I like the GTD approach where my tasks have various contexts like Home or Work so when I’m at that location, I just look at things that are geared towards being completed there.
+It’s up to you how you would like to organize your tasks and break them down and as long as it works for you, that’s all that matters.

 Don’t Forget to Brag